MartinsPlume/AndroidFirebaseApplication/README.md

 This is part of the project with React program: https://github.com/MartinsPlume/FirebaseControl-WebApplication

-Project is for "Project of the year" for studies as a system for a personal trainer.
+Project is for "Project of the year" for studies as a solution for a personal trainer.

 AndroidFirebaseApplication allows for application users to access data from Firestore